 At December 31, 2017, we considered none of our earnings to be permanently reinvested outside the U.S. and therefore recorded tax liabilities associated with an estimate of the total withholding taxes expected as a result of our repatriation of earnings.
 As a result, our estimate of the total withholding taxes may change as the amounts are finalized.
-As of June 30, 2018 and December 31, 2017, we have accrued income tax liabilities of \$713.5 million and \$989.6 million, respectively, under the Transition Toll Tax.
-Of the amounts accrued as of June 30, 2018, no amounts are expected to be paid within one year based on our interpretation of how current year payments are applied.
+As of September 30, 2018 and December 31, 2017, we have accrued income tax liabilities of \$695.9 million and \$989.6 million, respectively, under the Transition Toll Tax.
+The decrease in this liability is primarily attributed to our 2018 Transition Toll Tax payment of \$85.0 million, the application by the U.S. Internal Revenue Service (IRS) of an approximately \$150.0 million overpayment against the accrual and the net reduction of \$34.6 million in our estimated Transition Toll Tax.
+Of the amounts accrued as of September 30, 2018, no amounts are expected to be paid within one year based on our interpretation of how current year payments are applied.
 The Transition Toll Tax will be paid in installments over an eight-year period, which started in 2018, and will not accrue interest.
+For additional information on the 2017 Tax Act. please read Note 15.
+Income Taxes, to our condensed consolidated financial statements included in this report.

-After repatriating approximately \$3.5 billion during the first quarter of 2018 as a result of the 2017 Tax Act, approximately 68% of our total cash, cash equivalents and marketable securities at the end of the quarter were held in the U.S. For additional information on certain risks that could negatively impact our financial position or future results of operations, please read Item 1A.
-Risk Factors and Item 3.
-Quantitative and Qualitative Disclosures About Market Risk included in this report.
+After repatriating approximately \$3.5 billion during the first quarter of 2018 as a result of the 2017 Tax Act, approximately 68% of our total cash, cash equivalents and marketable securities as of September 30, 2018 were held in the U.S.

+For additional information on certain risks that could negatively impact our financial position or future results of operations, please read Item 3.
+Quantitative and Qualitative Disclosures About Market Risk and Item 1A.
+Risk Factors included in this report.